butuzov/deadlinks/README.md

 ## Contributing

-Your contributions are welcome!
+Here is a quick start guide to contributing to `deadlinks`

--   Fork `deadlinks` repository
+-   Fork `deadlinks` repository.
--   Switch to develop and create new branch using tip of
--   Do your changes in new branach
+-   Create `feature` branch based on `develop`.
+-   Implement your feature and test it with `make tests` and `make lints`.
--   Create `pull request` back to `development` branch
+-   Create `pull request` back to `development` branch.

+All your contributions are welcome!

 ## Alternatives